TRAIL: Topology Authentication in RPL: RPL Security Challenges Related Work

 \subsection{Related Work}

-Up until now, only limited work has addressed the security of the RPL routing system.
-A security threat analysis for LLNs by the IETF \cite{taddl-starl-13} focuses on potential threats and attacks.
+Recent work has classified the different attacks on RPL \cite{mbc-tarit-16}, but only limited work has addressed the security of the RPL routing system.
+A security threat analysis for LLNs by the IETF \cite{RFC-7416} focuses on potential threats and attacks.
 However, the analysis solely proposes generic countermeasures to the described attacks.
-Some attempts have been made to deal with topology attacks \cite{llyl-sbisr-11,dhb-vnrar-11, wp-esdtr-12, wrv-racri-13}.
+Some attempts have been made to deal with topology attacks \cite{llyl-sbisr-11,dhb-vnrar-11, wp-esdtr-12, wrv-racri-13,msbcs-mtiar-15}.
 The authors in \cite{llyl-sbisr-11} propose an Intrusion Detection System to mitigate the rank attack and a local repair mechanism by installing additional monitoring nodes.
-VeRA addresses the rank and version number attacks by adding a rank and version control obtained from hash chaining \cite{dhb-vnrar-11,draft-dvir-roll-security-authentication-01}.
+The authors of \cite{msbcs-mtiar-15} present a mitigation strategy that allows nodes to dynamically adapt against a topological inconsistency attack based on the current network conditions.
+VeRA addresses the rank and version number attacks by adding a rank and version control obtained from hash chaining \cite{dhb-vnrar-11,draft-dvir-roll-security-authentication}.
 While successfully mitigating a version number attack, the VeRA approach is still subject to two topology attacks \cite{lpuws-tar-13}.
 As we will work out in the following section, the first attack is a general \textit{rank spoofing}, which allows an attacker to pretend any rank and therefore any position in the DODAG.
 The second attack is a \textit{rank reply attack}, which allows an attacker to claim one level closer to the root by replaying its parent's rank.
 Weekly and Pister \cite{wp-esdtr-12} concentrate on the evaluation of sinkhole attacks and their impact on the data throughput in RPL.
 They utilize a rank authentication based on VeRA and introduce a parent fail-over technique to blacklist sinkhole nodes.
 The root maintains a list of nodes that go below a threshold, which defines the minimum expected data receptions for each node.
 A node that finds itself on the list, blacklists its default next-hop towards the root, since some node on the path seems to not forward traffic.
 The authors observe that an adversary can attack VeRA by replaying the rank of his parent.
 Similarly, Wallgren et al. \cite{wrv-racri-13} propose to maintain a whitelist in combination with a heartbeat protocol in which the root periodically sends echo requests to each node to check the connectivity.
 A node that does not respond is considered malicious and is thus removed from the whitelist.